Position

 • Maintain accurate and up-to-date financial records, including accounts payable, accounts receivable, and general ledger.

-• Prepare and process financial transactions such as invoices, receipts, and payments.
+• Prepare and manage financial reports, such as balance sheets, income statements, and cash flow statements.

-• Reconcile bank statements and other financial accounts to ensure accuracy.
+• Reconcile bank statements and resolve discrepancies.

 Qualifications